enzolutions/generator-marionette-drupal/README.md

 ### Install Dependencies

-In order to use the Marionette Drupal generator is required install  Yeoman, Bower and Grunt running the following command:
+Yeoman, Bower and Grunt are required in order to use the Marionette Drupal generator.
+They can be installed by running the following command:
 ```bash
 $ npm install -g yo grunt-cli bower
 ```